-We have experienced some disruption in our ability to provide installation, professional and fulfillment services to customers due to site access limitations, limited customer availability, project delays or re-prioritization by customers, and travel bans or restrictions on movement or gatherings, which adversely impacted revenue.
+We have experienced some disruption in our ability to provide installation, professional and fulfillment services to customers during the COVID-19 pandemic due to site access limitations, limited customer availability, project delays or re-prioritization by customers, and travel bans or restrictions on movement or gatherings, which adversely impacted revenue.
 We have also experienced transportation disruptions, such as reduced availability of air transport, port closures, and increased border controls or closures.
-If any of these logistics or transportation disruptions persist or worsen, our operations and ability to meet customer demand could be materially adversely affected.
+These conditions have also made it more challenging to execute and adversely impacted the timing of customer plans to operationalize newer projects and recent customer design wins, primarily in international markets.
+We expect these conditions to persist in the short-term, adversely impacting our revenue and results of operations.
+If any of these logistics or transportation disruptions persist for longer periods or worsen, our operations and ability to meet customer demand could be materially adversely affected.
 Our customers have also experienced, and may continue to experience, disruptions in their operations, which can result in delayed, reduced, or canceled orders, and increased collection risks, and which may adversely affect our results of operations.